dagster-io/dagster/docs/README.md

 Using markers:

-    ```python file=/overview/solids_pipelines/solid_definition.py startafter=start_solid_definition_marker_0 endbefore=end_solid_definition_marker_0
+    ```python file=/concepts/solids_pipelines/solid_definition.py startafter=start_solid_definition_marker_0 endbefore=end_solid_definition_marker_0
     ```

 **Render:**

 Run `yarn snapshot` to actually get the snipets to render. .
 This will replace the body of the code block with the code you referenced.

 **Important**: to change the value of a literal include, you must change the referenced code, not the code inside the code block.
-Run `yarn snapshot` once you update the underlying code to see the changes in the doc site. *This behavior is different from previous versions of the site.*
+Run `yarn snapshot` once you update the underlying code to see the changes in the doc site. _This behavior is different from previous versions of the site._

 **Properties:**